Aryetis/Obenkyobo/DevReadme.md

 You can setup a very basic Kobo dev environment by following either
 - the <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin.
 To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.
-- Or you can go the "easy" route and use @Rain92's <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> (or <a href="https://github.com/Aryetis/kobo-qt-setup-scripts">my fork of it</a> for now)to setup everything "libs, Qt binaries, deployment scripts".
+- Or you can go the "easy" route and use @Rain92's <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> (or <a href="https://github.com/Aryetis/kobo-qt-setup-scripts">my fork of it</a> for now) to setup everything "libs, Qt binaries, deployment scripts".

 For Rain92's kobo-qt-setup-scripts, make sure to :
 ```
 sudo apt-get install build-essential autoconf automake bison flex gawk libtool libtool-bin libncurses-dev curl file git gperf help2man texinfo unzip wget cmake pkg-config
 git clone git@github.com:Rain92/qt5-kobo-platform-plugin.git
 cd kobo-qt-setup-scripts
-git submodule init
-git submodule update
+git submodule update --init --recursive
 ./install_toolchain.sh
 ./get_qt.sh kobo
 ########################################